stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 ## Types

-The Clarity language uses a strict type system.
+The Clarity language uses a stricts static type system.
 Function arguments and database schemas require specified types, and use of types is checked during contract launch.
 The type system does _not_ have a universal super type.
 The type system contains the following types: